Bipolar Disorder and Sleep: Managing Sleep Patterns for Mood Stability

 Her mood swings significantly decreased as her body adjusted to the new routine.

-In addition to setting a fixed sleep schedule, it is important to pay attention to your sleep environment and incorporate relaxation techniques into your nightly routine.
+In addition to setting a fixed sleep schedule, it is important to pay attention to your sleep and incorporate relaxation techniques into your nightly routine.

 A calming atmosphere can help you wind down more easily, so consider adding soothing elements like soft lighting, comfortable bedding, or even white noise machines in your bedroom.